-Crude, simple and disruptive — these words describe DDoS attacks and the overwhelmingly disruptive experience if you get hit.
+Crude, simple, and disruptive — these words describe DDoS attacks and the overwhelmingly disruptive experience if you get hit.
+Based on statistics of Infosecurity Magazin, in 2022 E-Commerce projects faced 17% of DDoS attacks with a 53% YoY rise.
 These attacks are a cause of concern for businesses and users alike as DDoS causes service downtime, financial damage, and operational disruptions.

 DDoS stands for Distributed Denial of Service.
 It’s an act where cybercriminals enlist a group of devices — often without the knowledge of the owners — to flood a particular computer with streams of superficial data.
 This causes the targeted computer to be overwhelmed and prevents it from responding to other legitimate requests.

 Cybercriminals launch a DDoS attack through a series of well-calculated steps.